 \section{Introduction}

 We aim to minimize the following finite-sum problem:

-where each $f_i$ is convex, differentiable, and $L_i$-smooth -- see Assumptions~\ref{assump:cvx},~\ref{assump:smooth}.
-The minimization problem \eqref{eq:ERM-obj} is ubiquitous in machine learning applications, where $f_i(x)$ typically represents the loss function on the $i$-th data point of a model parametrized by $x$.
-Due to computational concerns, one typically solves~\eqref{eq:ERM-obj} via a first-order method \citep{bottou2018optimization}, however, when the sample size, $n$, is large, even computing the full gradient $\nabla F(x)$ can be computationally expensive.
-As a result, stochastic first-order methods, such as stochastic gradient descent (SGD) \citep{Robbins1951stochastic}, are the modern tools of choice for minimizing \eqref{eq:ERM-obj}.
+where each $f_i$ is convex, differentiable, and $L_i$-smooth -- see Assumptions~\ref{assump:cvx} and~\ref{assump:smooth} in Section~\ref{sec:convg-analysis}.
+The minimization problem in \eqref{eq:ERM-obj} is ubiquitous in machine learning applications, where $f_i(x)$ typically represents the loss function on the $i$-th data point of a model parameterized by $x$.
+We denote the solution to~\eqref{eq:ERM-obj} as $x^{\star}$.
+However, due to computational concerns, it is typically solved via a first-order method \citep{bottou2018optimization}.
+When the sample size $n$ is large, computing the full gradient $\nabla F(x)$ can be computationally expensive, and stochastic first-order methods, such as stochastic gradient descent (SGD) \citep{Robbins1951stochastic}, are the modern tools of choice for minimizing \eqref{eq:ERM-obj}.

-Since SGD iterates cannot converge to the minimizer without decreasing the learning rate due to nonvanishing variance, a number of variance reduced methods, such as SAG~\citep{schmidt2017minimizing}, SAGA~\citep{defazio2014saga}, SVRG~\citep{johnson2013accelerating}, and Katyusha~\citep{AllenZhu2017Katyusha}, have been proposed, and such methods can converge to the optimum of \eqref{eq:ERM-obj}even with a constant learning rate.
+Since SGD iterates cannot converge to the minimizer without decreasing the stepsize due to nonvanishing variance, a number of variance-reduced methods have been proposed, such as SAG~\citep{schmidt2017minimizing}, SAGA~\citep{defazio2014saga}, SVRG~\citep{johnson2013accelerating}, and Katyusha~\citep{AllenZhu2017Katyusha}.
+Such methods can converge to the optimum of \eqref{eq:ERM-obj} even with a constant stepsize.
 In this paper, we focus on L-SVRG and L-Katyusha \citep{Kovalev2020Dont}, which improve on SVRG and Katyusha by removing the outer loop in these algorithms and replacing it with a biased coin-flip.
-This change simplifies parameter selection, leads to a better practical performance, and allows for a more clear theoretical analysis.
+This change simplifies parameter selection, leads to better practical performance, and allows for clearer theoretical analysis.